unt-libraries/untl-metadata-documentation/docs/guides/system-qsg.rst

 You can skip directly to editing (by clicking the "Edit" button on the Dashboard), but if you are still learning the system or working with a new collection, it may be helpful to look at the summary first.

-There is a full explanation of the :doc:`summary page features </technical/navigation.html#record-summary>`.
+There is a full explanation of the :fef:`summary page features <nav-summ>`.

 One thing that may be helpful is to scroll down and look at the summary record.
 What information is already there?
 What placeholder values are in the record?
 Is there any information that looks incorrect/misspelled, etc.?
 Has the system flagged anything that needs to be reviewed in the record?